Zaida Catalán: Political career

 With a background as an animal rights activist, Catalán became the leader of the Young Greens of Sweden in 2001.
-After two years as the leader of the organisation along with Gustav Fridolin and two years along with Einar Westergaard, she resigned as leader of the Young Greens in 2005.
+After two years as co-spokesperson alongside Gustav Fridolin and two years alongside Einar Westergaard, she stepped down from the leadership of the Young Greens in 2005.
+During this period, she was also nominated as one of the top 100 most influential young people in Sweden by the magazine Weekly Business.